rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_mongo_db/cpp/README.rst

 - user and pass: ``rti_example:adapter``

-This example can work with any DDS topic and we will use RTI Shapes Demo, shipped with *RTI Connext DDS* installer bundle.
+This example can work with any DDS topic and we will use RTI Shapes Demo, shipped with *RTI Connext Professional* installer bundle.
 We provide a single ``RoutingService`` configuration that defines entities to forward incoming DDS traffic from any Topic to a configurable MongoDB database.

 For reusability of the configuration, we define the following XML configuration variables:

-- ``CLUSTER_ADDRESS``: cluster address where the MongoDB instance runs.
-The default value points to the pre-onfigured public cluster.
+- ``CLUSTER_ADDRESS``: address where the MongoDB instance runs.
+The default value points to the pre-configured public cluster.
 - ``DB_NAME``: name of the database.
 The default value points to the default database in the preconfigured cluster.
 - ``USER_AND_PASS``: user name and password, specified as ``<user>:<pass>``.
-No default value provided in XML, so you must provide it via command-line (or through the equivalent method if using the Service API.
+No default value provided in XML, so you must always provide it.

 To run Routing Service, you will need first to set up your environment as follows: